jagathcharan/Person-name-detection/README.md

 ## Feature Extraction

 Features were extracted from the annotated images and saved in `.npy` format.
 The extracted features are used for training the CNN model.
+This project uses a pre-trained VGG16 model to extract features from face images for face recognition.
+The extracted features can be used for training a machine learning model to recognize and classify faces.

 ## Training the CNN